Create an R Environment and Run a Job Array¶

-Preparing the environment¶
+Prepare the R environment¶

 module load mamba